DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Introduction

-The key to building a DKG is to acquire high-quality relation descriptions.
+The key to building \deer{} is to acquire high-quality relation descriptions.
 However, writing or collecting relation descriptions manually requires enormous human efforts and expertise (in our human evaluation in Section \ref{sec:exp_construction}, it takes $\sim$3 minutes to evaluate whether a sentence is a good relation description).
-Considering this, we propose a novel two-step approach to construct a DKG with Wikipedia, where no manual annotation is required.
+Considering this, we propose a novel two-step approach to construct \deer{} with Wikipedia, where no manual annotation is required.
 Specifically, we first \textbf{\textit{extract}} relation descriptions from corpus in a self-supervised manner, where a scoring function is introduced to measure the \textit{explicitness}, i.e., how explicit is the relationship represented by the sentence, and \textit{significance}, i.e., how significant is the relationship represented, with the analysis of dependency patterns.
-Second, a transformer-based relation description synthesizing model is introduced to \textbf{\textit{generate}} relation descriptions for interesting entity pairs whose relation descriptions are not extracted in the first step.
+Second, based on the extracted graph, a transformer-based relation description synthesizing model is introduced to \textbf{\textit{generate}} relation descriptions for interesting entity pairs whose relation descriptions are not extracted in the first step.
+This allows \deer{} to handle a large number of entity pairs, including those that do not co-occur in the corpus.

-Both quantitative and qualitative experiments, along with ablation study, demonstrate the effectiveness of our proposed methods.
-We also conduct case study and error analysis and suggest several promising directions for future work.
+Both quantitative and qualitative experiments demonstrate the effectiveness of our proposed methods.
+We also conduct case study and error analysis and suggest several promising directions for future work -- \deer{} not only serves as a valuable application in itself to help understand entity relationships, but also has the potential to serve as a knowledge source to facilitate various tasks on entities and entity relationships.